owlbarn/owl/CONTRIBUTING.md

 - You will have access to Team Channel on Slack and join the R&D discussion.
 Your opinions matter in Owl's future roadmap.

 - You need to be responsible for one aspect (or one or multiple related modules) in Owl and lead its development.
-E.g. Jianxin is responsible core tensor operations and symbolic maths; Calvin focusses on Algodiff.

 - You need to review the pull requests related to the area you are specialised in.

 - We value persistence.
 Being a team member requires you actively get involved in maintaining Owl and contributing to its code base.
 The team membership becomes invalidated automatically if your contributions cease.

-- Team memebership is considered after you have made some significant contributions to Owl's code base or its ecosystem.
-You can always drop [me](ryanrhymes@gmail.com) a line to discuss.
+- Team membership is considered after you have made some significant contributions to Owl's code base or its ecosystem.
+You can always drop [me](rho.ajax@gmail.com) a line to discuss.